nEXam-App/nEXam-doc/Use_Case_Specification/use_case_EditTopic.md

 Since we don't want to use a large database, we agreed not to have an authentication process.
 So the only requirements are read and write permissions on the local device.

 ## 5. Postconditions

+### 5.2 Edit
-After creating a new exam, the user will be redirected to the overview, where all entries will be displayed.
+After the user saved his edits, the updated data will be displayed in the overview.

+### 5.3 Delete
+After confirming the deletion modal, the exam will be removed from the overview.

 ## 6. Function Points
 [//]: <Domain Characteristic Table>